nsnyder1992/OrderProcessingSystem/README.md

 ### Order

-This model will not be held in the database but will be a model the program can use to store relavent data about the order
+This model will not be held in the database but will be a model the program can use to store relevant data about the order

 Attributes:

     private id::Integer
     name::String                          //name on order
-    order::HashMap<FoodItem, Interger>    //<key: FoodItem, value: quantity>
+    order::HashMap<FoodItem, Integer>    //<key: FoodItem, value: quantity>

 Methods: